***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 - Free your creative juices to different ways of approaching the body and different ways of using your own body, working from a whole new angle – from a comfortable firm mat on the floor!

-- Open yourself to a whole new exciting world and body of work, theory & culture
+- Open yourself to a rich world and body of work, theory & culture

-While the therapeutic benefits of herbal steam compresses are too numerous to list, here are some of the fundamental ones:
+While all of the therapeutic benefits of these bundles are too numerous to list, here are some of the fundamental ones:

 - increase circulation